wp-plugins/events-manager-extended/readme.txt

 * Improvement: some browser incompatibiliets solved
 * Improvement: if the setting "Events page" is not set, no more will other pages be overwritten with events data
 * Improvement: widget title is allowed to be empty
+* Change: the #_EXCERPT now only works (show the part before the more-tag) if not on the single event page, there it would show the whole content
 * Bugfix: #_EXCERPT layout was not ok, should be the same as for #_NOTES
 * Bugfix: the setting for "default contact person" was being ignored and has been corrected.
 Also I specified that the default contact person is the event author from now on